calculquebec/cq-formation-advanced-python/ul-20160216/01-stack.md

 ### Numpy

 The (most) fundamental Python package of scientific Python programming.
-Maily known for it's fast N-dimensional array implementation.
+Mainly known for its fast N-dimensional array implementation.
 It is the basis of most other scientific libraries.

 Reference: [http://www.numpy.org/](http://www.numpy.org/)